 Additionally, Social Security medical exams tend to be fairly brief.
-It is a common complaint among claimants who have gone to such examinations that the duration of the exam was only 5-10 minutes.
-Though this may not be true for every CE, it is probably true for a large percentage of them.
+It is a common complaint among claimants who have gone to CEs that the duration of the exam was only five to ten minutes.
+Sometimes a comprehensive consultative exam won't be scheduled; for example, when the claimant is sent to only have an x-ray or a straight leg raise test.

 Getting an appointment letter for a Social Security medical examination means, at the very least, that a claim is actively being worked on.
 In some cases, it may be that a claims examiner who is leaning toward making an approval needs to obtain additional evidence, such as an x-ray.

-However, a CE appointment can also mean that a claimant has very little in the way of medical records -- that is, has not gone to a doctor in quite a long time, or has been treated by a doctor only sporadically.
+However, a CE appointment can also mean that a claimant has very little in the way of medical records because he or she has not gone to a doctor in a long time, or has been treated by a doctor only sporadically.
 In such cases, the scheduling of a consultative examination may simply be a technical necessity before a claims examiner denies a claim (examiners are required to obtain "recent" medical evidence on which to base their decisions).